fstark/icl-1501/System_Programmers_Manual.md

-For DPL-l instructions that use Immediate Addressing, the following forms may be used in symbolic coding to specify the literal value:
+For DPL-1 instructions that use Immediate Addressing, the following forms may be used in symbolic coding to specify the literal value:

 (K)